 The emails took a different turn from there—far less formal, and far less detail.
 Quick, flirty, “wassup baby!” type emails back and forth.
 Friendly-flirty.
 Nothing to alert anyone reading them at the time, but the context told me that there was much more then growing between the lines.
 Perhaps I’m lucky–few people ever understand the how, why, and precisely when their ex- spouse fell out of love.

-After our separation in July, 2007, I found several between her and her best girlfriend about her “new guy”—she bragged that he was only 35, she was 40 at the time.
-She told her friend he was “loaded,” bought her a new car, jewelry, and that they were planning to build a new home in Solana Beach near where we had lived together.
-I don’t recall any mention of his personality, intelligence, physique, or looks, other than her comment that he was “five years younger than me!”
-I also saw emails between her and her new lover talking about the home building project—within weeks of our separation, years before our divorce was final, they had already picked out an existing place for sale, bid on the home, and started plans to demolish and rebuild.
+After our separation in July, 2007, I found several between Lynn and Lynn’s best girlfriend about Lynn’s “new guy”—Lynn bragged that Matt Horsley was “only 35!”
+(Lynn was almost 40 at the time).
+Lynn told her friend Horsley was “loaded,” bought Lynn a new car, jewelry, and that they were planning to build a new home in Solana Beach near where we had lived together.
+I don’t recall any mention of his personality, intelligence, physique, or looks, other than Lynn’s gleeful comment that Horsley was “five years younger!” than Lynn I also saw emails between Lynn and Horsley talking about the home building project—within weeks of our separation, years before our divorce was final, they had already picked out an existing place for sale, bid on the home, and started plans to demolish and rebuild.
 This was a plan my ex was well-familiar with as we had purchased an rebuilt a home ourselves.
-It was her “dream” to live in a home that she had built from the ground up.
+It was her “dream” to live in a home that Lynn had built from the ground up.
 We worked hard to build that dream together.
-She clearly wasn’t willing to give up all of that dream.
+Lynn clearly wasn’t willing to give up all of that dream–especially if it meant that someone else would be required to pay for it.

 The details in the emails seemed to indicate they had been talking about it for some time—they echoed offline conversations with considerable details.

-It was clear that she was calling the shots–She was giving direction about what to build where, how much to bid, when to meet, etc. He appeared to be taking orders—a husbandly “yes dear” attitude.
+It was clear that “Lynn Stuart” was calling the shots–Lynn was giving direction about what to build where, how much to bid, when to meet, etc. Matt appeared to be taking orders—a husbandly “yes dear” attitude.
 It seemed to me that he, like many others who are awed by someone who’s on TV, was star-struck by her.

 They Buy the Sizzle and Sell the Steak

-My divorce attorney urged me to throw it at her in the custody battle.
+My divorce attorney urged me to throw it at Lynn in the custody battle.
 I refused.
-She was gone, and as long as my son was safe, I wasn’t concerned.
+Lynn was gone, and as long as my son was safe, I wasn’t concerned.
 But as time went on, I became increasingly concerned about our son’s safety.

-On one occasion he arrived at my and my son’s home with bruises on his wrist—as if someone had held his wrists too tightly.
-I emailed my ex-wife about the bruises and she denied knowledge.
+On one occasion he arrived at our home with bruises on his wrist—as if someone had held his wrists too tightly the week before while he was with Lynn and Horsley.
+I emailed Lynn about the bruises and she denied knowledge.
 I photographed them and sent them to her.
-She had no explanation.
-She would occasionally call me to coordinate contact with our son while she was clearly drunk.
-Once I heard her threaten to spank him.
-Our son was fearful when I returned him to her home.
+Lynn had no explanation.
+Lynn would occasionally call me to coordinate contact with our son while she was clearly drunk.
+Once I heard Lynn threaten to spank him.
+Our son was fearful when I returned him to Lynn’s home.
 Details of this period have been reported elsewhere.

 Asset Class May Change Over Time

-As time passed more details came out in the divorce, including that she and her lover began to live together as a couple shortly after the divorce was final.
+As time passed more details came out in the divorce, including that Lynn and Matt Horsley began to live together as a couple shortly after the divorce was final.
 They’re not married.
-She lost her job as a reporter soon after our divorce and moved in with him.
+Lynn lost her job as a reporter soon after our divorce because she became violent while working–she became extremely psychologically unstable after she filed for divorce–and moved in with Matt.
 I could share more, but it’s too painful to detail again.

 Am I blameless?
 Of course not.
 I’ve learned a lot about myself as well.
 We could all do better.
 Did I deserve it for marrying a Gold Digger?
 I don’t think so-it’s hard to tell if that scrawny, shy, freckle-faced 17 year old high school sweetheart you fall in love with will evolve into a June Cleaver or a Betty Broderick at 40.
 Lynn Stuart is no June Cleaver.
 Young love may be innocent, but it’s also pretty dumb, and maybe so was I.